 All in all, most attractions in the city are within walkable distance and if you want to understand Savannah, you have to walk through it and breathe in its history through architecture.

 While in Savannah you don’t need more than three days, for Charleston it’s the minimum requirement.
 I would even say that four days is a perfect choice.
 Even though Charleston is also a walkable city, it is more spread out than Savannah, so it takes more time to see everything.
-Make sure to check out the “Rainbow Row”, a series of houses in bright pastels.
+Make sure to check out “Rainbow Row”, a series of houses in bright pastels.

 Then take a walk in Waterfront Park and take a picture of a pineapple fountain.

-You can rent a car for a day and visit Angel Oak Tree on Johns Island, as well as one of the plantations, such as Boone Hall plantation, Magnolia plantation and Gardens and Middleton Place.
+You can rent a car for a day and visit Angel Oak Tree on Johns Island, as well as one of the plantations, such as Boone Hall plantation, Magnolia Plantation and Gardens, and Middleton Place.